bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2021-04-16 - Vanitygaps: replaced smartgaps with smartgaps\_fact, allowing gaps to be disabled or increased when there is only one client.

 2021-04-14 - Upgraded the dwmblocks patch for statuscmd which changes the signalling mechanism from SIGUSR1 to SIGRTMIN which is likely to cause issues for those that already have a working setup.
 A compatibility option has been added which changes this back to SIGUSR1.
 Note that configuration was also changed.

 2021-04-07 - Added xkb patch